 At that point it also became clear that while validation is necessary for the Partner API, (de)serialization is not.
 A lot of messages coming into the API are passed to downstream systems without applying any business logic other than basic validation, so dealing with

 JsonValue records directly proved to be much more efficient than supporting translation to and from F# record types.

 It is easy to miss an impedance mismatch between JSON and .Net types.
 (De)serialization by itself is a form of validation and as such it exposes limitations foreign to JSON.
 Those who remember the famous blog post, The Vietnam of Computer Science, by Ted Neward that described challenges around Object-Relational Mapping can spot similarities here, but that’s a topic for another post.

 Having upfront validation based on schema allows Partner API to avoid leaking out details of implementation to customers because error messages are driven by publicly available schemas and not internal .Net-specific representation of the same data.
 While schema-backed validation is limited to individual properties, it eliminates a lot of boilerplate.
 Of course, there’s still custom validation that needs to be done that is more business-specific, including validating a message against existing state.
 Interestingly, it proved rather efficient to do that by manipulating

 JsonValue directly rather then using intermediate F# types.

-JSON schema creates powerful opportunity to build types with well-defined structure that would (de)serialize in transparent manner.
+JSON schema creates a powerful opportunity to build types with well-defined structure that would (de)serialize in a transparent manner.
 I believe that Json Schema Type Provider can be re-written to operate with

 JsonValue types directly and use custom schema validation.